mbabynames search ✿

 Alan Theodore

-Put "noble and strong" next to "gift of God" and you get a name that feels considered.
+Put "handsome, harmony" next to "gift of God" and you get a name that feels considered.
 Alan Theodore works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Alan Patrick

-Alan carries the meaning "noble and strong" while Patrick brings "nobleman".
+Alan carries the meaning "handsome, harmony" while Patrick brings "nobleman".
 Said together, Alan Patrick has both weight and warmth.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Alan Lucas